The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Layer 3: Strategic Focus — Founder works only on non-delegable leverage

-Layer 1: Self-Managing Operations—Build Systems That Run Daily Business
+Layer 1: Self-Managing Operations To Run Daily Business Without The Founder

-Most operations require founder involvement because they’re not designed to run without oversight.
+Most operations need founder involvement because they’re not designed to run without oversight.

 Morning standup (30 min)